bellmit/attic/articles/decisions.rst

 Each decision has a voting method, which must be one of Adoption, Instant Runoff, or First Past the Post.
-The voting method for a decision is specified by the regulation that authorizes that decision.
+The voting method for a decision is specified by the article that authorizes that decision.

 Each decision has a set of valid options, listing the choices that the voters are being asked to select from, and a set of valid votes, listing the ways